pdf-raku/PDF-raku/README.md

 be handy for debugging, analysis and/or ad-hoc patching of PDF files.
 Beware that saving and restoring to `JSON` is somewhat slower than save/restore to `PDF`.

-- `$reader.update`
-This performs an incremental update to an indexed `PDF` documents (not applicable to PDF's opened with `:repair`, unindexed FDF or JSON files).
-A new section is appended to the PDF that contains only updated and newly created objects.
-This method can be used as a fast and efficient way to make small updates to a large existing PDF document.

 - `my $serializer = PDF::Storage::Serializer.new;
-   $serializer.save-as("mynewdoc.pdf", $trailer-dict, :$type, :$version, :$compress)` This method is used to create a new PDF from scratch. $object is the document root object (e.g a Catalog object).
+   $serializer.save-as("mynewdoc.pdf", $doc, :$type, :$version, :$compress)` This method is used to create a new PDF from scratch. $doc is the document root object, usually subclassed from `PDF::Object::Doc`.
 -- `:trailer-dict` contains `Root` plus any additional entries to be included in the trailer dict, e.g. `ID` and `Info`.
 Note:
-`Prev` and `First` are automatically generated.
+`Prev` and `First` are automatically generated during serialization.
 -- `:type` is `PDF` (default) or `FDF`
 -- `:version` is PDF version; Default: `1.3`
--- `:compress` can be be True, False or Mu (leave as is)
+-- `:compress` can be be True, False or Mu (discretionary)

 # DOM builder classes

 ## PDF::Object::Delegator

 This forms the basis for `PDF::DOM`'s extensive library of document object classes.
-This includes classes and roles for object construction, validation and serialization.
+It includes classes and roles for object construction, validation and serialization.

 - The `PDF::Object` `coerce` methods should be used to create new Hash or Array based objects an appropriate sub-class will be chosen with the assistance of `PDF::Object::Delegator`.